 In 1988, the Environmental Foundation Limited (EFL) first filed action regarding illegal encroachment into Hakgala Strict Nature Reserve (HSNR) against the government department mandated to manage it – the Department of Wildlife Conservation (DWC).
 At this time, the DWC claimed that they had been authorised to allow encroachments via a letter by the Secretary to the Minister of State.
-The Court duly ruled that this attempt to by-pass the legal provisions that afford provisions that afford HSNR the highest protection should be disregarded completely, and that all squatters within the boundaries specified in the gazette of 1938 should be evicted.
+The Court duly ruled that this attempt to bypass the legal provisions that afford HSNR the highest protection should be disregarded completely, and that all squatters within the boundaries specified in the gazette of 1938 should be evicted.
 Despite DWC giving an undertaking in court to evict all squatters, they have subsequently taken no action.

 During the period of 1988 to 2002, the prevailing political uncertainty and security concerns in Sri Lanka were used as an excuse to undermine the Rule of Law in general, and scant regard was paid to Protected Areas (PA) such as HSNR.
 Little progress was made in observing the earlier court decisions.
 After the 2002 ceasefire agreement, these excuses could no longer be upheld.
 Although the general public had for a long time been aware of the rapid degradation of the SNR, concerned citizens had until recently not been able to voice their worries or to seek redress for the environmental damage caused.

 Early in 2005, EFL was once again in a position to respond to complaints received.
 Members of the communities who live around Hakgala and those dependent on its goods and services objected that the SNR had been encroached and that local politicians and government decision-makers were either directly involved in these illegal acts, or were allowing them to happen.
-EFL sent a small team from its Legal and Science Divisions to investigate these complains and found that there was, indeed, a serious problem.
+EFL sent a small team from its Legal and Science Divisions to investigate these complaints and found that there was, indeed, a serious problem.

 EFL, in July 2005, organised a national open forum on HSNR and the problems it faces.
 This aimed to take these local concerns to the national level, and to bring them to the attention of key decision-makers and members of the conservation community.
 A policy paper was subsequently published by EFL in English, Sinhala and Tamil that outlined in detail, the status, problems, consequences and required responses to the illegal encroachment of Hakgala and other protected watershed forests.